Read This First

 Prompt 1: Is every human decision based on a preference, and is that preference always based on a pleasure or the minimization of pain?

-The central claim is this: Assume pleasures are whatever makes us happy emotionally, physically, or mentally.
+In plain terms: Assume pleasures are whatever makes us happy emotionally, physically, or mentally.

 Most decisions indeed involve a preference.
 This preference could be conscious, like choosing a meal based on what tastes good, or unconscious, such as reacting instinctively to a threat.
 However, not all decisions may strictly come down to personal preferences as understood in everyday terms.
 Some decisions might be heavily influenced by duty, moral obligations, or societal norms, which may not always align with personal pleasure or pain.